apispec/apispec/packages/core/README.md

 # @apispec/core

-The runner pulls in mocha, mochawesome, supertest and @apispec/html-report.
+The core module pulls in mocha, mochawesome, chai and @apispec/report.

 It patches mochawesome to support custom html reports.

-It creates a custom mocha interface to support an options object as parameter to describe instead of just the title.
+It creates a custom mocha interface to support an options object as parameter to `describe` instead of just the title.

-It monkey patches supertest to automatically add requests and responses as context to mochawesome.
+It provides an `init` function to specs that reads `.apispecrc.js` and initializes and returns the defined plugins.